istio/old_pilot_repo/README.md

 1. *Build:* Run `make build` to compile the code.

 1. *Unit test:* Run `make test` to run unit tests.
+   > NOTE: If you are running on OS X, //proxy/envoy:go_default_test will
+   > fail.
+You can ignore this failure.

 1. *Dockerize:* Run `make docker HUB=docker.io/<username> TAG=<sometag>`.
 This will build a docker container for Pilot, the sidecar, and other